CONTROL WATER HEATER USE EFFICIENTLY & EFFECTIVELY

 - The electric water heater must be your sole source of hot water to be eligible for the program

-Water heating is the 3rd largest expense in your home and typically accounts for 14% of your utility bill.
+Water heating is likely the 3rd largest expense in your home and typically accounts for 14% of your utility bill.
 Four main ways to cut your water heating bills are to use less hot water, turn down your water heater's thermostat, insulate your water heater, and buy a more energy efficient water heater.

 - Replace leaky faucets; a leaky faucet wastes gallons of water in a short period